zeruhur/loner/loner-en.md

 ## Make a Character

-Your protagonist (or hero if you wish) is described by some fixed traits:
+Your protagonist (or hero if you wish so) is described by some fixed traits:

 - **Name**: the name should be iconic and consistent with the tone and setting of the story
 - **Concept**: A concise description of the character's profession, background, and abilities.
 The best are adjective-name pairings, like *"Venturous Smuggler"* or *"Child Prodigy"*.